What Happens to Your Body When You Stop Drinking Water

 Ever notice how we recommend drinking more water in basically every article on weight loss, health, and fitness?
 We’d hate to sound like a broken record, but water is imperative for your health.
 (Our bodies are, in fact, made up of about 60 percent water.)
-So, it’s not a bad idea to guzzle it like you’re crazy so that your system functions properly.
+So, it’s not a bad idea to guzzle it and avoid dehydration so that your system functions properly.
 From stopping belly bloat to warding off diseases, getting enough water is one of the most important things you can do.

 You Gain Water Weight

 It sounds counterintuitive, but skimping on water can actually cause water retention and temporary weight gain.
 “When you’re not drinking enough [water], your body holds every drop to prevent severe dehydration,” says Abby Sharp, RD.

 Your Energy Drops